leamas/oesenc_pi/README.md

 getPluginDataDir() should make it.
 Note that the signature differs, though.

 Modifying *LD_LIBRARY_PATH* should be avoided if possible.
 If it still needs to be done it must respect existing value, possibly adding to it.
+The new loader sets LD\_LIBRARY\_PATH so includes location of plugin libraries.

+The new loader sets PATH so it contains the library with plugin binaries.

 The tar.gz package is the package used by new installer.
 It's just the contents of the installation directory created by *make install*.

 The XML metadata file is the basis for how plugins are made available for installation for users.
 Created by cmake, simple boilerplate code.
+The name in the XML file should match the plugin's GetCommonName, but lowercase.

 The *CI integration* should build the plugins and deploy them together with teh XML metadata file on a public website.